Average variance bounds for integer points on the sphere: Reduction to Fourier coefficients of automorphic forms

-Before bounding $\cF_X$, we require the following lemma which gives a uniform bound on the Fourier coefficients $a_{k,j}(n)$, taking into account the $n$ and $k$ dependence, and the normalization.
-For a weight $k$ modular form, $f$, we denote the $L^2$ mass by
+Before estimating $\cF_X(k)$, we require a coefficient bound that records the dependence on both $n$ and $k$, as well as the normalization of the underlying theta series.
+For a weight-$k$ cusp form $f$, write